 - Show or hide the layer name, group headings, labels, or descriptions.

-- Change the arrangement and sizing of patches, labels, and descriptions.
+- Change the arrangement of patches, labels, and descriptions.

 Legend items always display the legend patch set for the feature layer.
 You can change the patch by adjusting the layer's symbology.

 When legend items are selected, you can use the Format tab and Format Legend Item pane to format the text for layer names, headings, labels, and descriptions.

 To work with the text of all legend items at once, you can either select them all or work at the legend level.
 When you make changes at the legend level, they are made to all applicable legend items.
 To learn more, see Work with a legend.

 You can work with individual pieces of a legend item or all of its text at once.
 Follow the steps below to change the font of all text in a legend item and italicize only the descriptions.

 - Choose one or more legend items in the Contents pane.